sparabu/eddie2/docs/prd/EDDIE_PRD_FEATURES.md

   - Sidebar can collapse on mobile or user's command.
   - "Recent Chats" in the sidebar for quick switching.
   - "View All" opens a comprehensive chat list.
+  - Context menu for each chat in the sidebar with options to rename or delete the chat.
+  - Three-dot menu appears when a chat is selected, providing quick access to management functions.
+  - Modal dialogs for confirmation of chat deletion or renaming.

 ### 1.2 OpenAI Integration
 - **User Story**: As a user, I want to send prompts to the OpenAI API and receive responses, so I can get AI-generated answers to my questions.